formancehq/numary-sdk-php/docs/Api/TransactionsApi.md

 revertTransaction($ledger, $txid): \Numary\Ledger\Model\TransactionResponse
 ```

-Revert Transaction

-Revert a ledger transaction by transaction id
+Revert a ledger transaction by its ID.

 ### Example